What is farm crime?

 Farm crime includes theft and stolen property offences from stolen livestock to firearms, equipment, tools, machinery, and chemicals.

-Livestock theft in Victoria has spiked by 2 per cent in 2021, costing farmers close to two million dollars.
+Livestock theft in Victoria spiked by 12.6% per cent in 2021, costing farmers close more than $2.7 million.
 Despite significant financial losses, farm crime remains one of the most underreported offences to police.

-In partnership with Victoria Police, ‘Putting a Spotlight on Farm Crime’ is a campaign that encourages farmers to take safety measures in protecting their property and to report what they know to Crime Stoppers.
+In partnership with Victoria Police, ‘Shut Out Farm Crime’ is a campaign that encourages farmers to take safety measures in protecting their property and to report what they know to Crime Stoppers.
 For more about the campaign, view the media release here.

-To help boost security on rural properties, Crime Stoppers is providing free farm gate signs available through the request form below.
+To help boost security on rural properties, Crime Stoppers is providing free farm gate signs and security stickers at upcoming events:

 Farm security checklist

-To help navigate and secure the security of your farm, download the Crime Stoppers Victoria farm security checklist.
+To help navigate and secure the security of your farm, download a copy of Crime Stoppers Victoria’s farm security checklists.

-You can download the checklist to print or use the form via your digital device.
+You can download these checklists to print or use the form via your digital device.

-Click on either the checklist image or link below to view or download the document.
+Click on either the checklist image or link below to view or download the documents:

 What Does ‘farm crime’ activity look like?
 What should I report to Crime Stoppers?